vaevictis/front-end-assessment/README.md

 `npm start`

 ## Notes
+### Library choices
+- For the sake of speed, I ended up using Octokit, a Github library that abstracts calls to its APIs.
+I could have used axios or (my personal preference) the now browser-standard `fetch` function.
+- I've also used Material UI in order to get basic styles straight out of the box for my search field and results table.
+Nothing particularly fancy, and I've made some comments in the code around the pros and cons of this choice.

 ### Vulnerabilities
 - There are 6 vulnerabilities identified on initial app dependency install.
 They are known false positives as per [Dan Abramov's post](https://overreacted.io/npm-audit-broken-by-design/)
 - Octokit is throwing warnings which are also [false positives](https://github.com/octokit/plugin-throttling.js/issues/583)

 ### Performance
 There's an obvious n+1 performance issue with my current Forkers network request architecture which would quickly become a bottleneck.
-I end up looping and making an extra API request for every gist after I've unlocked the paginated gists request.
+I end up looping and making an extra API request for every gist.
+As I'm  fetching all the gists (as per instructions) for a given user and I then request the forks for each gist, this generates a large amount of extra queries for any user having more than a handful of gists.

 Solutions could be:
-- migrate the requests to the GraphQL github API, which would allow getting all the data in one fell swoop.
+- migrate the requests to the GraphQL github API, which would allow getting all the data in one swift move.
 - Actually display the gist results paginated, and only fetch the Forks for each new paginated set load.

 ### Switch to GraphQL